myminseok/platform-automation-template/README.md

 # Folder structure
 - foundations/FOUNDATION/download-products: yml file for each product used to yml file for each product.
 - foundations/FOUNDATION/opsman: all files regards to opsman such as env.yml, opsman.yml, director.yml
-- foundations/FOUNDATION/pipeline-vars: params.yml is used to `fly set-pipeline` directly. this is not used inside of pipeline task.
-- foundations/FOUNDATION/products: yml file for each product config. it is the same yml format used for `om configure-product`
+- foundations/FOUNDATION/products:  yml files for each product config. it is the same yml format used for `om configure-product`
-- foundations/FOUNDATION/vars: optional yml file for each product config to provide paramters
+- foundations/FOUNDATION/vars: common-vars.yml is common mandatory variable file which is used  for  `fly set-pipeline` and variables to platform automation tasks. other yaml files are normally optional. this variable yaml file should provide real value directly. and should not refer to credhub otherwise there will be errors while running in concourse tasks.
 - foundations/FOUNDATION/versions:  yml file for each product to download from s3 to install, upgrade, patch.
-- foundations/FOUNDATION/trigger-backup, trigger-xxx: optional `semver` file used in pipelines.
+- foundations/FOUNDATION/trigger-backup, trigger-xxx: optional `semver` file used to trigger new versions to the resources in pipelines
 - [pipelines-templates](pipelines-templates)/ooo.yml: base or template pipeline for opsman, standard product. each pipeline can be used standalone or can be merged into single pipeline via [merge-pipeline.sh](merge-pipeline.sh)
 - [pipelines-generated](pipelines-generated)/ooo.yml: auto-generated temporary pipeline by [generate-pipeline.sh](generate-pipeline.sh) or [merge-pipeline.sh](merge-pipeline.sh)
 - generate-pipeline.sh: this file generates a pipeline for each product from 'pipelines-templates/product-pipeline-template.yml'. you can edit this script to add all products to single pipeline